Stock market tunes in to Netflix after subscriber bounce

 (Reuters) - Wall Street cheered a rebound in Netflix subscribers in the third quarter, driving shares in the firm 9% higher on Thursday even as analysts warned conservative estimates for the next three months may be a hint of less certain times ahead.

-The video-streaming pioneer is bracing for the launch this month of Walt Disney Co’s (DIS.N) Disney+ and Apple Inc’s (AAPL.O) Apple TV+ after years when it has been left largely to develop and garner content from Hollywood studios unthreatened.
+The video-streaming pioneer is bracing for the launch next month of Walt Disney Co’s (DIS.N) Disney+ and Apple Inc’s (AAPL.O) Apple TV+ after years when it has been left largely to develop and garner content from Hollywood studios unthreatened.

 That has stirred the first outright concerns among financial investors about the company’s ability to fight deep-pocketed rivals, a feeling that was exacerbated by a shock slide in subscribers last quarter - the first in eight years.